Buprenorphine/naloxone: Adverse effects

 Side effects are similar to those of buprenorphine and other opioids.
 In addition, naloxone can induce withdrawal symptoms in people who are chemically dependent on opioids.
 The most common side effects (in order of most to least common) of sublingual tablets include headaches, opioid withdrawal syndrome, pain, nausea, increased sweating, and difficulty sleeping.
 The most common side effects seen in film formulations are tongue pain, decreased sensation and redness in the mouth, headache, nausea, vomiting, excessive sweating, constipation, signs and symptoms of opioid withdrawal, sleeping difficulties, pain, and swelling of the extremities.
+Post-approval, the most frequently reported side effects of buprenorphine/naloxone in sublingual strip form (i.e. Suboxone strips) are peripheral edema, stomatitis, glossitis, blistering of the mouth, and mouth ulcers (mouth sores).
+Use of buprenorphine/naloxone may also increase the risk of developing certain dental problems (including tooth decay and tooth loss).

 Buprenorphine/naloxone has a milder side effect profile than methadone and limited respiratory effects, due to both agonist/antagonist effects.
-But buprenorphine/naloxone may be less safe than methadone in people with stable liver disease, since it can elevate liver enzymes.
+But buprenorphine/naloxone may be less safe than methadone in people with stable liver disease since it can elevate liver enzymes.

 Dependence and withdrawal

-When taken in excess, buprenorphine/naloxone can produce dysphoric symptoms for non opioid-dependent/tolerant people because buprenorphine is a partial opioid agonist.
+When taken in excess, buprenorphine/naloxone can produce dysphoric symptoms for non-opioid-dependent/tolerant people because buprenorphine is a partial opioid agonist.
 The sublingual formulation of the buprenorphine/naloxone combination was designed to reduce the potential to inject the medication in comparison to buprenorphine alone.
 If the combination is taken sublingually, as directed, the addition of naloxone does not diminish buprenorphine's effects.
-When an opioid-dependent person dissolves and injects a combination sublingual tablet, a withdrawal effect may be triggered because of naloxone's high parenteral bioavailability.
-While this mechanism can act to deter intravenous injection, the Suboxone formulation can still produce an opioid agonist "high" if used sublingually by non-dependent persons, leading to opioid dependence.
+When an opioid-dependent person dissolves and injects a combination sublingual tablet, it is believed that a withdrawal effect may be triggered because of naloxone's high parenteral bioavailability.
+However, the efficacy of naloxone in preventing misuse by injection has more recently been brought into question and preparations including naloxone could even be less safe than preparations containing solely buprenorphine.
+While this mechanism may act to deter intravenous injection, the Suboxone formulation can still produce an opioid agonist "high" if used sublingually by non-dependent persons, leading to opioid dependence.